bacchilega/bacchilega/README.md

 I do what I need -Developer
 ----------------

-I dream of developing algorithms in my boat
+I dream of developing algorithms on my boat

 * 🌍  I'm based in Imola 🏎
 * ✉️  You can contact me at [lfbacchilega@gmail.com](mailto:lfbacchilega@gmail.com)
 * 🚀  I'm currently working on [EducationTwo](http://medadmission.it)
-* 🧠  I'm learning C++ for a torrent scraper
+* 🧠  I'm learning C++ to create a torrent scraper
-* 🤝  I'm open to collaborating on Bot scripts
+* 🤝  I'm open to collaborating on bot scripts

 ### Skills